National Parks in and Around Sydney

 There are currently more than 200 registered National Parks in Sydney and New South Wales, some very small and others the size of a country.
 Each park has its own unique characteristics so that you’ll never run out of new things to see and experience.

-Below is a summary of six of the largest and most popular National Parks in the Greater Sydney area, complete with various guides for walking tracks, lookout points and day tours.
+Below is a summary of seven of the largest and most popular National Parks in the Greater Sydney area, complete with various guides for walking tracks, lookout points and day tours.

 1. SYDNEY HARBOUR NATIONAL PARK